hridbiswas/Unsupervised-learning-of-condition-invariant-images/README.md

 # Number of principal Components;
 are chosen by looking at the percentage of variance is explained by the PC's
 ![](images/pov.png)

+This figure (below) shows that it is possible to make condition invariant features after projecting on PC's.
 ![](images/variant_invariant.png)